shedybony17/AdventureWorks/README.md

 ##  This project was broken into weekly tasks;
 <div align="justify">Week one focuses on Database Setup, importing of datasets, creating a data star schema by creating relationship keys between tables as well as initial data cleaning, thereby preparing the data for data analysis.</div>

+## Prerequisite
+SQLite or DV Browser for SQLite (recommended) is required in order to run the queries in the SQL file i uploaded in this repository.

 ## Datasets Import
 The datasets used for this project were CSV files which were stored on a Google Drive, and they were imported using DB Browser for SQLite.
 The tables imported were sales (for 2015, 2016, and 2017), Rerturns, Product, Customer, Territory, Product, Product_Categories, Product_Subcategories.